beliu/Robotics_Pick_and_Place/README.md

 ![Final equivalence](/images/orientation_equals.png)

+In my code, I perform each of the steps above in lines 65 to 138.
+The matrices and muliplitcations can be made using python's *sympy* library.
+I wrote out the equation with symbols and formatting for this writeup using LibreOffice's Math Editor application.s

-### Inverse Kinematics
+### Inverse Kinematics - Position Analysis (Joints 1, 2, and 3)
 Once you obtain the xyz coordinates of the wrist-center with respect to the base frame, then you can use geometry to calculate closed-form equations for the joint angles 1, 2, and 3.
+These three joints make up the position analysis of the end-effector, as it is these three joints that determine the XYZ coordinates of the gripper.s With the Kuka 210 arm, the position and the orientation of the gripper are decoupled, and can thus be solved separately.s

 First, I refered to the diagram below to calculate the joint 1 angle: